A pilot trial of the Uprise Return to Work program

 The Uprise program involves completing one video module per week and a coaching call.
 Modules require ~ 15 minutes per week.
 Homework exercises are optional but recommended and can take up to one hour per week.
 The coaching calls are mandatory and can be booked between 9am – 5pm Monday to Friday and run for up to 60 minutes.

 Aside from assigning some time within your work day to complete the program, we do not expect that there will be any risks or costs associated with taking part in this study.
-None of the information you supply will be shared with your employer.
+No information that could personally identify you will be shared with your employer or insurer unless it’s an emergency and you disclose that you are suicidal or homicidal.
+In an emergency situation, Uprise staff will contact necessary services such as police or ambulance services, your nominated treating doctor and your insurer to arrange additional support options on your behalf.

 What will happen to information about me?